-Katie Halsey is Senior Lecturer in Eighteenth-Century Literature at the University of Stirling, and Co-Director of its centre for Eighteenth-Century Studies.
+Katie Halsey is Professor of English Studies at the University of Stirling, and Co-Director of its centre for Eighteenth-Century Studies.
 Her publications include Jane Austen and her Readers, 1786-1945 (Anthem, 2012) and (with Angus Vine) Shakespeare and Authority (Palgrave, 2018), as well as numerous works on the history of reading.

 MATTHEW SANGSTER (Co-Investigator, University of Glasgow)

-Matthew Sangster is a Lecturer in Eighteenth-Century Literature and Material Culture at the University of Glasgow.
+Matthew Sangster is Senior Lecturer in Romantic Studies, Fantasy and Cultural History at the University of Glasgow.
 In the field of Library Studies, he has published on the eighteenth-century records of St Andrews University Library in the Review of English Studies and led the Carnegie-funded ‘Enlightenment Readers in the Scottish Universities’ project (focusing on Glasgow).
 Alongside working on ‘Books and Borrowing 1750-1830: An Analysis of Scottish Borrowers’ Registers’, he is also contributing to another major AHRC project employing library records: ‘Libraries, Reading Communities and Cultural Formation in the Eighteenth-Century Atlantic’ (PI: Mark Towsey).
 His other research interests include the Royal Literary Fund, Fantasy literature, Romantic-period London, literary institutions and the media environment of the 1820s.
 His first monograph, Living as an Author in the Romantic Period, will be published by Palgrave later this year.